-Study Abroad is pleased to announce the 10th annual “Why We Travel” Contest, a travel writing contest for UChicago College students who have completed or are completing a study abroad program.
+Study Abroad is pleased to announce the 12th annual “Why We Travel” Contest, a writing contest for UChicago College students who have completed or are completing a study abroad program.
 This contest was established in recognition of all the great student writing influenced by time abroad.

 We accept works of fiction, nonfiction, and poetry, as well as any other works of writing that your time abroad has inspired you to create.
 Experiences abroad are myriad, and we are seeking writing that reflects this.
 You are encouraged to submit a piece that best fits your experience and expresses how your time abroad shocked, delighted, awed, challenged, or changed you.